Negligent Hiring, Supervision & Retention Attorney California

 Get Help Now

-The Law offices of Norman Gregory Fernandez & Associates has over 25 years experience handling personal injury cases all over the state of California.
+The Law offices of Norman Gregory Fernandez & Associates has almost 3 decades of experience handling personal injury cases all over the state of California.
 We have handled thousands of cases and obtained millions of dollars in settlements and judgments for our clients.
 Call now for a no pressure free consultation with an actual attorney.
 800-816-1529 extension 1.

 You can download our California Accident App for iOS and Android by clicking here and visiting our California Accident App page.
 This application will allow you to record and transmit all information related to your Negligent Supervision Injury case to our office.